bredele/intuit/README.md

 //=> sun
 ```

 This simple piece of code will allow you to predict your users need.
-With it you can create personalized advertisements, redirect the user to what he is really interestec about and way more.
+With it you can create personalized advertisements, redirect the user to what he is really interested about and way more.

 ## License